 *** This post contains items which were sent for review and affiliate links. ***

-If you like these, be sure to check out the rest of the nail art supplies selection.
-Remember that when you make a purchase, you can use discount code FXX31 for 10% off regularly marked items in your cart!
+When you order, you can use discount code FXX31 to receive 10% off regularly priced items.
 Once this code has been used 10 times, Born Pretty Store will sponsor a giveaway on my blog!